Rosetta (spacecraft): Deep space manoeuvres

 The spacecraft performed a close flyby of asteroid 2867 Šteins on 5 September 2008.
 Its onboard cameras were used to fine-tune the trajectory, achieving a minimum separation of less than 800 km.
 Onboard instruments measured the asteroid from 4 August to 10 September.
 Maximum relative speed between the two objects during the flyby was 8.6 km/s.

 Rosetta's third and final flyby of Earth happened on 12 November 2009 at a distance of 2481 km.

+On 16 March 2010, Rosetta performed bservations of the dust tail of the object P/2010 A2.
+Together with observations by Hubble Space Telescope, it helped to confirm that P/2010 A2 is not a comet, but an asteroid, and that the tail most likely consists of particles from an impact by a smaller asteroid.

 On 10 July 2010, Rosetta flew by 21 Lutetia, a large main-belt asteroid, at a minimum distance of 3168±7.5 km (1969±4.7 mi) at a velocity of 15 km/s.
 The flyby provided images of up to 60 m per pixel resolution and covered about 50% of the surface, mostly in the northern hemisphere.
 The 462 images were obtained in 21 narrow- and broad-band filters extending from 0.24 to 1 μm.
 Lutetia was also observed by the visible–near-infrared imaging spectrometer VIRTIS, and measurements of the magnetic field and plasma environment were taken as well.

+On 8 June 2011, the spacecraft was transferred into a spin stabilised mode and all electronics except the onboard computer and the hibernation heaters were switched off for the planned 31 months of hibernation.
 After leaving its hibernation mode in January 2014 and getting closer to the comet, Rosetta began a series of eight burns in May 2014.
 These reduced the relative velocity between the spacecraft and 67P from 775 to 7.9 m/s.